SmithWillSuffice/ohanga-pai/content/blog/34_mmtnoobs.md

 I think surveys also back this up, a JG polls well there is no democratic opposition to it (small "d").
 10. Limited BI to pump up demand could be ok for a while.
-But you always need to think about real output, which a JG does. (as does expanding skilled wage public service employment proper.)
+But you always need to think about real output, which a JG does.
+(As does expanding skilled wage public service employment proper, which should be paid a fair wage, not a JG minimum.)
 11. There's already a channel for increasing BI - the existing welfare benefits and pensions.
 Easier to get votes to raise them than vote for "money for all".
 12. It is incredibly dystopian (imho) and grossly unfair to expect people to